Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 What is a milk allergy?

 A milk allergy is a condition that develops because your child's immune system overreacts to milk proteins.
-His immune system sees the proteins as harmful and attacks them.
-The reaction can happen minutes to hours after your child has a milk product.
+Your child's immune system sees the proteins as harmful and attacks them.
 Milk allergies are most common during the first year of a child's life.
-Your child may outgrow the allergy by the time he is 2 to 5 years old.
-Less commonly, he may have it until he is an adolescent.
+Your child may outgrow the allergy by 18 months to 5 years of age.
+Less commonly, the allergy may continue to adolescence.
 Rarely, a milk allergy can continue into adulthood.
-A family history of allergies, eczema, or milk allergy can increase your child's risk.
-A milk allergy increases his risk for seasonal allergies, or allergies to other foods, such as eggs, peanuts, or soy.

-What are the signs and symptoms of a milk allergy?
+What are the signs and symptoms of a food allergy?

 - Nausea, vomiting, diarrhea, or blood in the bowel movements